sholiday/Unofficial-Waterloo-USA-Intern-Guide/README.markdown

 * Brokers fees are usually 1 month rent, often more than you'd like.
 * Brokers fees are super negotiable
 * More scammers here than any other place I encountered, see the place before you pay
+* Housing moves fast.
+We got an appointment to see a place, got on the subway right away and once we got out the place was already taken
+* Bring checks with you, that's how you secure a place
 * Don't live above 100th Street unless you aren't afraid of anything
 * Manhattan Costs Money
 * Wall street area is surprisingly dead in the evening